-Us: a project presents, Capitalism & Schizophrenia; an inquiry dynamic.
+Working title: Capitalism & Schizophrenia: an inquiry dynamic.

-In 2009 Trice premiered Us: a project in a very unusual manner by creating four fifteen-minute works that begin and end simultaneously in adjoining quadrant studios after which audience members rotate in a clockwise fashion.
+In 2009 Trice premiered Us: a project in a very unusual manner by creating four fifteen-minute works that begin and end simultaneously in adjoining mirrored quadrant studios, after which audience members rotate in a clockwise fashion.

-With-in each studio dancers introduce a series of habitual patterns they either struggle to follow or break free from in an attempt to convey an understanding or response to one of the four dispositions: “They, Us, Together, Myself“.
-The dancers delivered a combination of virtuosic movement, symbolic gesture, sound effects, song and cryptic text that allowed the audience to witness how each of them diagrammatically map out the terrain of their social psychology as a means to understand their disposition.
+With-in each mirrored studio dancers introduce a series of socializing habitual patterns they either struggle to follow or break free from in an attempt to convey and express an understanding of either of the four dispositions, “They, Us, Together, Myself“.
+The combination of reflecting mirrors virtuosic movement, symbolic gesture, sound effects, song and cryptic text allowed audiences to lose their selves in the layered reflections of themselves and how the dancer diagrammatically map out the terrain of their social psychology.

 New York IDANZ online writes,